 Acts 1:8 tells us that we are called to be witnesses in Jerusalem, in all Judea, Samaria, and to the end of the earth.
 Does that literally mean all those who profess Christ need to go to those specific places?
 Of course not.
 The mission that Jesus is calling us to includes our hometown (Jerusalem) AND the ends of the earth.
 He didn’t tell the disciples Judea OR Samaria.
-He told them, and now us, to be witnesses to Jerualem (our hometown), Judea (our state), Samaria (our country), and the ends of the earth.
-The call is not optional.
-We owe the world hope.
+He told them, and now us, to be witnesses to Jerusalem (our hometown), Judea (our state), Samaria (our country), and the ends of the earth.
+The call is not optional because we owe the world hope.
 Whether we are delivering food backpacks to students in our community or giving to missions in East Asia, we are called to be a witness.

 MFuge is designed to give middle school and high school students a mission experience that opens their eyes to the opportunities around them to share the gospel.
 We had worship experiences, Bible studies, and chances to serve on different mission sites in Mobile, AL. This week I met and served alongside some amazing people.